 You’ve probably heard that red wine is good for you.
 The compound resveratrol – a polyphenol with amazing health benefits – is one of the reasons for this mindset.
 I say ditch the wine which can hide calories and other deleterious health effects in the form of alcohol, and reach for grapes instead.
 Grapes are of course one of the main food sources of resveratrol and make for a perfect snack in between meals.

 In addition to this plethora of nutrients, yogurt also contains conjugated linoleic acid (CLA) (19), a known mediator of enhanced fat loss in humans (20).
-Yogurt is also a great source of probiotics, which may favourably modify gut bacteria populations.
-This has been shown to elicit benefits in modulating energy intake, appetite and total body fat mass (18).
+Yogurt is also a great source of probiotics, which may favorably modify gut bacteria populations.
+This has been shown to elicit benefits in modulating energy intake, appetite, and total body fat mass (18).

 Last but certainly not least, the calcium content of dairy foods has been shown clinically to enhance fat loss during a caloric deficit (21).

 With an additional whopping 16g protein per serving, reach for some greek yogurt to snack on in between meals.